-subject to forms of surveillance including regular medical exams to prevent the spreading of venereal diseases throughout the empire.
-Newspaper articles published around the time of the Naha fire in 1913 featured headlines on local prostitutes proclaiming that "five in one hundred carry sexual diseases."15
+1913 featured headlines on local prostitutes proclaiming that "five in one hundred carry sexual diseases."15

-Reflecting such conflated and confused discourses on Okinawan women from Meiji policies and from the previous eras, Japanese visual depictions at the end of the nineteenth century often featured images of the pleasure quarter women to represent what Okinawa meant.
-For example, the pictorial magazine Fnzoku Gahō published sketches of "Okinawan courtesans" (shōgī).16 In an issue from 1893, Okinawan women stand in comparison with Ainu men, another group subjugated under Japanese imperialism (Figure 1).
+Reflecting competing discourses from previous eras and Meiji policies, Japanese visual depictions at the end of the nineteenth century often featured images of women from the pleasure quarters to represent Okinawa.
+For example, the pictorial magazine Fuzoku Gahō published sketches of "Okinawan courtesans" (shōgi).16 In an issue from 1893, Okinawan women stand in comparison with Ainu men, another group subjugated under Japanese imperialism (Figure 1).
 The top caption states, "A Picture of Courtesans Playing a Chankoro Game in Okinawa Prefecture, Shuri."
 The term chankoro may be read as a derogatory term used in reference to things Chinese or Chinese people, a racial slur that recalls the historical relationship between the Ryukyus and China.17 In this case, images of "courtesans" defined as racialized others serve to reinforce the tenuous position of Okinawa within imperial Japan.